 Las Vegas (or “Vegas” as I like to call it) is ~280 miles from the Grand Canyon and took about 6 hours.
 We are staying at the Bellagio.
 After settling into the hotel and a quick dip in the pool we headed out to explore.
 VEGAS.
 IS.
 CRAZY. – no, there’s Crazy, and then there’s Outrageous, and then there’s Vegas.
-It’s as if each hotel is trying to out do each other on how whacky they can be and it’s all become one big circus.
-It’s really crowded too, given that we are here on a week night, and it is not holiday season, I can’t believe how many people there are -I’d hate to be here during the busier times.
+It’s as if each hotel is trying to out do each other on how wacky they can be and it’s all become one big circus.
+It’s really crowded too.
+Given that we are here on a week night, and it is not holiday season, I can’t believe how many people there are; I’d hate to be here during the busier times.

-The minutes you step out, all your senses are assaulted with ways to part you from your money – Don’t like gambling?
+The moment you step out, all your senses are assaulted with ways to part you from your money.
+Don’t like gambling?
 Try the food.
 Not a foodie?
 Try shopping.
 Not a shopaholic?
 See a Show.

 We watched the Bellagio’s dancing fountains at 9p.m.
 Very pretty.

 We had a quick go an some of the slot machines.
-Dad wanted to keep playing but we intervened when he broke even and cashed in.
+My dad better than the rest of us – he wanted to keep playing but we intervened when he broke even and cashed in.